m-aldelah/Bring-a-Flatbed/README.md

 Senior Design project team#14

-# How to run the application

-1. make sure you have node.js, npm and react native are installed.
-2. Clone the repo
-3. cd to the directory
-4. run `npm install`
-5. run `expo start`
-6. run `npm run server` in a separate terminal
-7. open in simulator or scan the QR code to open in your phone

 # Overview

 Bring a Flatbed is an online auction house for cheap hobbyist cars.
 The main purpose